web-platform-tests/wpt.fyi/api/README.md

 __Parameters__

 __`labels`__: (Optional) A comma-separated string of labels for this test run.
-Currently recognized labels are "experimental" and "stable" (the release channel of the tested browser).
+Currently recognized labels are "experimental", "stable" (the release channel of the tested browser) and "master" (test run from the master branch).

 __`callback_url`__: (Optional) A URL that the processor should `POST` when successful, which will create the TestRun.
 Defaults to /api/results/create in the current project's environment (e.g. wpt.fyi for